Upcoming Music Biopics Coming Out In 2026 And Beyond

 We’ve been treated to so many great country music movies over the years, and that includes a few biopics like the all-time great Walk the Line.
 Well, one of the biggest names in the country music renaissance of the late 1980s will soon get the biopic treatment when Forever and Ever, Amen explores the life and legacy of Randy Travis.
 Named after the singer-songwriter’s 1987 hit “Forever and Ever, Amen,” the movie was announced at the Grand Ole Opry in March 2025, according to Deadline.

-There’s not a whole lot of information about the movie’s plot that has been released at this time, but we do know that country singer Clay Walker will play the iconic country star and that Andrew Hyatt is writing and directing the upcoming biopic.
-Who knows, maybe the movie will detail how Travis ended up singing “Simple Things” on Hey Arnold! way back when.
+There haven’t been any details about the movie’s plot, but we do know that country singer Clay Walker will play the iconic country star and that Andrew Hyatt is writing and directing.

 Queen Latifah Biopic - TBD